cityofcapetown/ds_team/docs/data_visualisation_engineer.md

-# Data Visualisation Engineer
+# Front End Developer (Data)

 ## Purpose

 *  To develop bespoke user facing (front-end) data products that support and inform the organisation's strategic and operational decisions, and ultimately, to provide benefit to the residents of Cape Town.

 ## Overview
-*  The Data Visualisation Engineer works closely with the Data Science team to :
+*  The Front End Developer (Data) works closely with the Data Science team to :

     * help tell a complex story through engaging visualisations and user experiences.
 They also help explain how a story relates to an individual.